 I have never understood the stigma attached with mental disorders.
-Why would you make them feel even more self conscious than they already do?
-It shouldn’t be something to be ashamed of.
-Especially if you’re getting help.
-We should be here for each other.
+Why would you make someone feel even more self conscious than they already do?
+It shouldn’t be something to be ashamed of; especially if you’re getting help.
+We should be here for each other..
 Not putting each other down.

-Liam has shown me a love I’ve never known before.
+My son has shown me a love I’ve never known before.
 That little boy has brought so much happiness and joy into my life and I couldn’t be more thankful for him.
 The happiness he brought me also came with an extreme amount of guilt for the emptiness I was feeling.
-I couldn’t stop crying.
-I could actually feel how physically sad I was.
-It was so deep I could feel it in my bones.
+I could physically feel how sad I was.
+A bone deep, almost crippling sadness.
 My thoughts wouldn’t stop.
 I couldn’t sleep.
 I didn’t have an appetite.
 I made myself eat occasionally because I knew I had to for my C-section scar to heal.
-I couldn’t stop crying.
 The pins and needles feeling in my hands wouldn’t go away.
 The tightness in my chest.
 Every time I got in the car I wanted to drive and keep driving because I felt like everyone would be better off if I wasn’t around.
 My son had brought me to the highest I had ever felt in my life.. so why was I also feeling the lowest I have ever felt?

-He had recommended a few counselors and when I was in the car on my way to meet my first one I had this overwhelming sense of fear.
+When I was in the car on my way to meet the first counselor he had recommended I had this overwhelming sense of fear.
 Is this lady going to judge me?
 Is she going to send me to a psych-ward?
 She’s going to tell me I’m crazy.
 Am I even going to know what to say when I go in there?
-Are we just going to sit there and stare at each other for an hour?
 Well needless to say, the first counselor and I didn’t click.
 She helped me figure out that I was battling post part-um depression, anxiety and OCD.
-I had checked 36/40 of the symptoms.
+I had checked 36 out of the 40 symptoms.
 Unfortunately for us, her help stopped there.
-I think my specific situation just wasn’t one that she was going to be able to do much with.
+My specific situation just wasn’t one that she was going to be able to do much with.
 I was clearly post part-um depression, anxiety and OCD..
 But there was much more to it.
 There were underlying pieces and she couldn’t help me fix those pieces.

 After my Super-Mom found a new doctor for me; one that draws blood to see if there are more biological reasons for depression, I was sent from there to see Becky.
-She is a counselor in Lawrence and she has been a life saver for me.
-Literally.
-45 minutes with her and I found myself talking about things that I had intentionally buried deep inside and tried for months, some for even years to ignore.
+I wouldn’t call Becky a counselor as much as I would call her a lifesaver.
+After only 45 minutes with her and I found myself talking about things that I had intentionally buried deep inside and tried for months, some for even years to ignore.
 Which was part of that underlying issue my first counselor couldn’t quite help me with.
 I never feel judged by Becky, and it truly feels like I’m just talking to a friend.
 A friend that has helped me face some demons that I have always had, I just kept running away from.

 We should be able to talk to each other about it.
 Lend a helping hand to a mom you may be concerned is battling post part-um depression.
 I promise you, no one is harder on her right now than herself.
 She may just need you as a friend or family member to lift her up.
 To be that ear to listen, shoulder to cry on or maybe a hand to hold.
 So I’m sharing my story to offer myself as an ear to listen.
 To let you know, post part-um or just battling regular depression, you’re not alone.